Tony Ave

-Tony Ave (born 10 November 1968) is an American race car driver born in Hurley, Wisconsin, USA.
+Tony Ave (born 10 November 1968) is an American race car driver born in Hurley, Wisconsin, US.
 He competed in the Grand-Am Series from 2000 until 2002, in Formula Atlantic from 1996 until 2001, and in the Trans-Am Series since 2009.
 He also made three Indy Lights starts in 1993 and one Indy Pro Series start in 2003.
 He also has sporadic starts in NASCAR as a road course ringer.

 Trans-Am

 In 2009, he was a regular competitor in the revived SCCA Trans-Am Series, driving a Chevrolet Corvette.
 In 2010, he brought Chevrolet its first Trans Am championship since Paul Gentilozzi in 1998.

-He won the 2010 and 2011 Trans-Am Series Championships.
+Ave won the 2010 and 2011 Trans-Am Series Championships.
 Ave owns Tony Ave Motorsports, which has become one of the most popular race teams amongst fans.
 However, he mostly drives for Lamers Racing.